Khamenei: U.S. has been defeated in 40 years of challenge with Iran: TV

 “America’s goal has been to re-establish the domination it had (before 1979) but it has failed.
 America has been defeated by the Islamic Republic over the past 40 years,” it quoted Khamenei as saying in a meeting with thousands of students.

-Washington will on Monday reimpose far-reaching sanctions on Iran’s vital oil export and banking sectors to try to force the Islamic Republic to curb its missile and regional activities and accept tougher restraints on its nuclear programme.
+Washington will on Monday reimpose far-reaching sanctions on Iran’s vital oil export and banking sectors to try to force the Islamic Republic to curb its missile and regional activities and accept tougher restraints on its nuclear program.

 Writing by Parisa Hafezi; Editing by Mark Heinrich